kacorcoran/aastex-darkmode/README.md

 # AASTeX-darkmode
-A modified AASTeX class file for creating dark mode manuscripts in all your favorite AAS journal styles
+A modified AASTeX class file for creating dark mode manuscripts in all your favorite AAS journal styles.
+Also includes some other stuff used in drafting an arXiv paper detailing dark mode papers.